% find this content helpful

 • Threat: Clients handling services in-house

-Main insight was, obviously, expanding our offerings :)
+Main insight was, obviously, expanding offerings. :)

 I hope these examples were useful!